Shyrogan/myeasyfarm-test/README.md

 You can see exact commit hours by hovering on the date of a commit (or relative time):
 ![see time](./see_commit_time.png)

+## Issues I had

+Understanding the JSON was a little hard at first. `1-soilmaps.json` is a little odd at first and searching through them using `filter` is a little inefficient.
+It was my first time using `react-leaflet` (not `leaflet` itself) so the code might be unconventional.
+I apologize for this and did my best to keep it clean.

 ## Technologies used

 - `tailwindcss` to avoid writing css files